kcharellano/kcharellano.github.io/_posts/2020-10-21-HuluParty.md

 </div>

 # In-Depth
-> Before I continue I just want to note that this project is in no way affiliated with [Hulu Watch Party](https://help.hulu.com/s/article/watch-party).In fact, I finished this project almost two months before they released their offical version.
+> Before I continue I just want to note that this project is in no way affiliated with [Hulu Watch Party](https://help.hulu.com/s/article/watch-party).
+In fact, I finished this project almost two months before they released their official version.

-HuluParty was written in javascript and was built using a [Client-Server](https://en.wikipedia.org/wiki/Client%E2%80%93server_model) model.
+HuluParty was built using a [Client-Server](https://en.wikipedia.org/wiki/Client%E2%80%93server_model) model.
 Both the chrome extension(client) and web server(server) communicate using [socket.io](https://socket.io/docs/v3/index.html), a websocket library that allows for real-time, bidirectional event based communication.

 In the following sections I will go over each component in detail.